helloitsurdvq/VDT2024project/README.md

 ![img](https://raw.githubusercontent.com/helloitsurdvq/VDT2024project/main/assets/1.8_unittest.jpg)

 ## 2. Containerization
-Technique such as multi-layering are usedfor Dockerfile to optimize the size and building time for images.
-To run multiple containers for convenience, use this command in the `web` folder:
+Technique such as multi-stage build and layer caching are used for Dockerfile to optimize the size and building time for images.
+To run multiple containers for convenience, run this command in the `web` folder path:
 ```shell
 docker compose up -d
 ```